MIKE SEARES BOOKS

 The Mike Seares Books (MSB) newsletter is a great way to stay in touch with all the latest news and developments.

-If you sign up, you’ll receive an occasional newsletter with information on the latest releases and upcoming titles, as well as some background information about the publications.
+If you sign up, you’ll receive occasional emails with information on the latest releases and upcoming titles, as well as some background information about the publications.

 The aim is for the newsletter to evolve over time to include any feedback we receive, so please feel free to contact us with any suggestions and questions you may have.